 - product comparison is unavailable

 - long and complicated checkout

-Mobile retailers have not fully capitalised on mobile share of consumer time, with a gap between share of minutes and dollar spend.
-The point is that at the same time, mobile customers already exist and – what is more – they are highly impatient.
+Mobile retailers have not fully capitalized on mobile share of consumer time, with a gap between share of minutes and dollar spend.
+The point is that at the same time, mobile customers already exist and – what is more – THEY ARE HIGHLY IMPATIENT.
 Studies have shown that:

 Well, how to make the life of a customer easier?
 Everything begins with the store designing process.

 This concept, also called Responsive Web Design (RWD), involves removing elements from the website that do not fit on the mobile screen.
 Josh Clark put it well in his famous slide quoting Bruce Lee: